JARACH-209/HOOD-19/README.md

 Hospital Occupancy Dashboard for Covid-19

-• HOOD-19 provides a centralized Dashboard for all the Hospitals State-Wise (in India) and District-wise.
+• HOOD-19 provides a centralized Dashboard for all the Hospitals State-Wise (in India) and District-wise and displays predictions of the resources.

-• Live Information* of available and occupied ICUs and Ventilators are displayed on the Dashboard.
+• Live Information* of available and occupied ICUs and Ventilators are displayed on the Dashboard along with predicted values in time to come.

 • Ministry has over 100k beds in 601 hospitals for COVID-19 and HOOD-19
 will provide track of all the beds and their availability in a dashboard.